 Really focus on conceptualizing your client's case and how to best meet their needs.
 This will certainly bring up questions or ideas you can address with them in the next session.

 "But Maelisa, I did this and realize my notes are so minimal they don't really give me much information."

 That's okay!
 First, take that as valuable information and adjust your note writing a bit (from now on) to include a tad more detail.
 Second, ask your client to help you fill in any gaps!
 Not literally on paper, but start your next session with an overview.

 Ask your client about any sessions they found particularly meaningful or any times they felt resistant to things you discussed.
 Perhaps you can create a "best of" list or a "most helpful" and "least helpful" list.
 This is a non-threatening way to talk openly about what works and what doesn't and to review treatment overall.

 If you're feeling stuck with a client and try this technique out, let us know in the comments below!
-And if you want more help on using your documentation as a clinical tool, check out my upcoming workshops or try using my paperwork packet.
+And if you want more help on using your documentation as a clinical tool, check out my upcoming workshops (inside the Meaningful Documentation Academy) or try using my paperwork packet.
 Sometimes it takes a little trial and error so be kind to yourself but keep at it.
 Your clients will thank you.